 A: First-year applicants will be asked a question on the Common Application and the UA application.
 Students will respond ‘Yes’ or ‘No’.
 The question is as follows:

-Due to COVID-19, The University of Akron has made submitting test scores optional as part of its holistic review of applications for the 2021 admissions cycle.
+The University of Akron has made submitting test scores optional as part of its holistic review of applications.
 Would you like to be reviewed for admission and scholarship consideration without test scores?
 Yes No

 Transfer applicants with less than 12 semester hours earned at the time of their application will be able to indicate on the UA application if they plan to submit SAT or ACT scores (including test scores is recommended).